Persecution of Jehovah's Witnesses in Nazi Germany: Legislative developments

 Children of Jehovah's Witnesses also suffered under the Nazi regime.
 In classrooms, teachers ridiculed children who refused to give the Heil Hitler salute or sing patriotic songs.
 Principals found reasons to expel them from school.
 Following the lead of adults, classmates shunned or beat the children of Witnesses.
-On occasion, authorities sought to remove children from their Witness parents and send them to other schools, orphanages, or private homes to be brought up as "good Germans".
+Approximately 800 children of Jehovah's Witnesses were taken away from their families.
+Witness children typically expressed defiance to the Nazi regime's attempts to make them go against their beliefs.
+They were often expelled from public schools due to their refusal to say "Heil Hitler".
+Some children were sent to reeducation centers, while others were adopted by families in good standing with the Nazi regime.

 Jehovah's Witnesses could, however, escape persecution and personal harm by renouncing their religious beliefs.
 From 1935, Gestapo officers offered members a document to sign indicating renunciation of their faith, submission to state authority, and support of the German military.
 By signing the document, individuals vowed to refrain from any association with members of the IBSA for the purposes of studying the Bible, The Watchtower or other Bible Student publications, refrain from participating in any Bible Student activities and also to report to authorities any observations that members were continuing the organizational structure of Jehovah's Witnesses.
 Garbe says a "relatively high number" of people signed the statement before the war, but "extremely low numbers" of Bible Student prisoners did so in concentration camps in later years.